neelkamath/ctci-practice/README.md

 ## Usage

-1. Go to the program's directory (e.g., `cd src/1/1.1`).
+1. Go to the program's directory (e.g., `cd src/chapter1/problem1`).
-2. Compile and run the program:
+2. Run (e.g., `kotlinc -script solution1.kts`).

-    - Example for a Java file: `javac App1.java && java App1`
+## Contributing

-    - Example for a Kotlin file: `kotlinc -script App1.kts`
+Each program file is self-contained (i.e., doesn't reference other files).
+Top-level files in chapters such as [`src/chapter2/linkedList.kts`](src/chapter2/linkedList.kts) are meant for learning the ins and outs of specific data structures, and aren't meant to be run or used anywhere.

 ## License